JoeyDP/meta-patterns/README.md

 myfunc called with arg 5
 ```

+Subclassing from `Subject.Listener` has the advantage of raising a `TypeError` when an `on_` function has no matching counterpart in `Subject`.
+This can prevent difficult to solve issues from changing the name of a function in `Subject`.

 ## Future Work
- - Have the listener give warnings when an `on_` method doesn't match with its target (may indicate incorrect name change).
  - Implement more design patterns.
  - Suggestions?
 Contact [me](mailto:joeydepauw@gmail.com)!